Build a Library for the Future

 Digital Scholarship Services

 ZSR’s centralized location promotes interdisciplinary collaboration by bringing together faculty and students from a range of departments.
 This interdisciplinary element is at the center of the university’s mission for Digital Scholarship, which we define as employing multiple technologies – from digital tools to the printed book – to evaluate existing scholarship, generate new research questions, and produce new models of scholarly communication.
 Scholars must work together – beyond their field-specific modes of research – to redefine traditional paradigms of knowledge.
 The Digital Scholarship Collaboration Suite will encourage and support this important collaborative research, which will ultimately advance the ZSR Library’s mission of leading the campus in accessing, assessing, and teaching the use of new technologies and sources of information.

-Special Collections and Archives hold the most valuable treasures on campus.
+Special Collections and Archives hold the most valuable and unique research materials on campus.
 It is their responsibility to preserve these precious cultural artifacts in their original form as well as digitizing them, when possible, to share with researchers all over the globe.
-Our vision calls for a spacious, new Reading Room on the sixth floor of the original Reynolds wing of the library, as well as a classroom, gallery space and even an outdoor terrace with vistas overlooking the campus.
+Our vision calls for a spacious, new Reading Room on the sixth floor of the original Reynolds wing of the library, as well as a classroom and gallery space.
 The prominent location increases visibility and exposure to collections and exhibits for both researchers and casual library visitors alike.